-For Postal Service purposes, the term "family" is considered the same as "household."
-A single residence is a household consisting of only one family regardless of the number of residents or their relationship.
+The stop count only affects routes that are served by using a privately owned vehicle and then, only potentially impacts the EMA.
+The minimum number of stops necessary to serve residence is a household consisting of only one family regardless of the number of residents or their relationship.
 In multi-residential buildings, each occupied separate unit is counted as a family.
 On routes utilizing a route and box numbering system up to five families may use the same box and use a common route and box designation.